jmpavlick/hypertextual/README.md

 ## why are you doing this
 I read [http://idlewords.com/talks/website_obesity.htm](http://idlewords.com/talks/website_obesity.htm) and it struck a chord with me.
 I've always wanted to build a truly minimalist blog, so I rolled up my sleeves and did just that.
 It's fun to build things.

+## what the hell is chickenshit minimalism
+Chickenshit minimalism is defined as "technology that is aesthetically simple but consumes an inordinate amount of clock cycles and memory to accomplish simple tasks".
+Chickenshit minimalism is websites with flat UIs three colors and four sentences of text on a 1080p hero image and hamburger menus and 35 stylesheets and 45 JavaScripts that are downloaded from an ad network every time you fire off a request and 3 second load times.

 ## how do I use this
 hypertextual was developed in Rails, but you don't need to be a Rails developer, or even have Rails installed, to use it.
 You do, however, need: